taw10/morningtown/README.md

 Hardware
 --------

+For a 'deluxe' implementation, send the circuit board design in the `pcb` folder ([KiCad](https://www.kicad.org/) format) to your manufacturer of choice (I have been using [Aisler](https://aisler.net/).

-You'll need a Raspberry Pi Pico W.  Solder red and green LEDs to GPIOs 22 and 21 respectively, each with a 1.5 kOhm series resistor (you won't need much brightness).
-There is a ground pad conveniently placed between the two pins.
+For a 'cheap and cheerful' version, simply solder red and green LEDs to GPIOs 22 and 21 respectively of a Raspberry Pi Pico W, each with a 1.5 kOhm series resistor (you won't need much brightness).
+There is a ground pad conveniently placed between these two pins.

 ![Circuit diagram](circuit.png)    ![Photo](photo.jpg)

 (Hopefully your soldering is a little neater than mine).

-Optionally solder a small button between GPIO 16 and GND.
-This will be a test button for checking the device is working properly (not illustrated above).

-You can use other GPIOs if you prefer - just change the definitions of `LED_RED`, `LED_GREEN` and `TEST_BUTTON` in `morningtown.c`.
-The positions of 16, 21 and 22 just happen to work well for the geometry of my own nightstand.
+You can use other colours if you prefer, of course, or different GPIOs - just change the definitions of `LED_RED`, `LED_GREEN` and `TEST_BUTTON` in `firmware/morningtown.c`.

-Software
+The custom PCB design adds a battery-backed real-time clock chip, which keeps time when power is removed from the Pi Pico.
+With the 'cheap and cheerful' option, the Pico will instead need to synchronise itself using NTP.

+Firmware
 --------

-Edit `compile` to set the path to the [Pico SDK](https://github.com/raspberrypi/pico-sdk), as well as your WLAN name and password.
+Edit `compile` to set the path to the [Pico SDK](https://github.com/raspberrypi/pico-sdk), as well as your WLAN name and password if you are using a Pico W.

 The wake-up times, as well as UTC offsets and DST changeover, are set in routine `check_clock()` in `morningtown.c`.
 By default the calculations are